9.1.4 |

 weak arguments for those embracing legalism with regard to property.

-anything about, is that a purely legal definition of property
+legalists cannot do anything about, is that a purely legal definition of

-does not change the subject; it may only force us to slightly
+property does not change the subject; it may only force us to

-"the right to exclude (and include) others from (and into) the
+of things" and "the right to exclude (and include) others from (and into)

-use of things".
-The same legalists may, then, rejoin --as has
+The same legalists may, then, rejoin —as has been done— that

 The ultimate question can therefore not be abrogated: The law